Leaving beautiful Malacca behind and bound for the bright city lights of Kuala Lumpur in Southern Malaysia – haven’t visited this city since 1989!

 This restaurant offers the best ‘Set’ breakfast of Roti Canai Telur or Mee Goreng around.

-This is served with a choice of coffee or tea all for RM5.80++ Good service at this restaurant.
-Dinner meals are a bit pricey.
+Breakfast is served with a choice of coffee or tea.
+Very good service at this restaurant.
+Dinner meals are a little pricey.

 Meal price tip

-The ++ displayed in a menu is 10% Service charge and 6% Government tax.
+The ++ displayed on a menu is a 10% Service charge and 6% Government tax.

-These charges are charged on top of the advertised meal’s price in the majority of restaurants and hotels throughout Malaysia, so keep this in mind when ordering.
+These charges are on top of the advertised meal’s price in the majority of restaurants and hotels throughout Malaysia, so keep this in mind when ordering your delicacy.

-Having heard so much about the beauty of the Cameron Highlands, it’s time to leave KL and head for the hills by bus…
+Having heard so much about the beauty of the Cameron Highlands, it’s time to leave sweltering KL by bus.
+Heading inland for the coolness and greenness of the hills, but also to indulge in a little of the famous tea grown in the Cameron Highlands.